mtn6807/HomieGroceries/README.md

+# Homie Groceries

-Homie Groceries is for all the boys to make shopping lists
+*Shopping lists for all the boys*